 According to the International Continence Society, urinary incontinence is defined as the involuntary loss of urine.
 The two major types of female urinary incontinence are urge urinary incontinence (UUI) and stress urinary incontinence (SUI).
-SUI is the involuntary loss of urine with effort, force or physical exertion including exercise, or on sneezing or coughing.
-SUI is the most prevalent type of UI in women but in reality, many women have a mixed presentation.
+SUI is the involuntary loss of urine with effort, force, or physical exertion, including exercise or on sneezing or coughing.
+SUI is the most prevalent type of UI in women1 but in reality, many women have a mixed presentation.

 SUI is a common affliction in women.
-According to the American Urogynecologic Society (AUGS), SUI affects one in three women over 45 years old.
-Pregnancy, childbirth, obesity, and menopause are all common contributors of SUI.
-More than half of women who have had a vaginal childbirth will show symptoms of SUI and are more likely to develop long-term SUI when compared to cesarean delivery.
-Furthermore, SUI has significant impacts on a woman's health and quality of life.
-Some women may choose to avoid social gatherings, physical exercise, travel, and sexual intercourse depending on the severity of incontinence.
+According to the American Urogynecologic Society (AUGS), SUI affects one in three women over 45 years old.2 Pregnancy, childbirth, obesity, and menopause are all common contributors of SUI.3 More than half of women who have had a vaginal childbirth will show symptoms of SUI and are more likely to develop long-term SUI when compared to cesarean delivery.4 Furthermore, SUI has significant impacts on a woman's health and quality of life.5 Some women may choose to avoid social gatherings, physical exercise, travel, and sexual intercourse depending on the severity of incontinence.^{6,7}

 Although various treatments exist for women suffering from SUI, the current options have limitations.
-Conservative treatment options include: "watching and waiting" to see if SUI worsens, diet/exercise changes and pelvic floor muscle training (PFMT).
-Some women may find benefit from these therapies, but long-term compliance and sustainability are difficult.
-While pharmacologic intervention or injectable bulking agents offer additional semi-conservative treatment options, they may pose efficacy or safety issues and usually do not offer a permanent solution.
-Current surgical options exist (e.g., mesh or sling placement) with proven success rates, however, complications of mesh surgery can and have occurred, negatively impacting patients.
-Due to these negative impacts, some countries, including: the United Kingdom, New Zealand and Austrailia, have banned the use of surgical mesh to treat SUI.
+Conservative treatment options include: "watching and waiting" to see if SUI worsens, diet/exercise changes, and pelvic floor muscletraining (PFMT).
+Some women may find benefit from these therapies8, but long-term compliance and sustainability are difficult.
+9 While pharmacological intervention 10 or injectable bulking agents^{11, 12} offer additional semi-conservative treatment options, they may pose efficacy or safety issues13 and usually do not offer a permanent solution.
+Current surgical options exist (e.g., mesh or sling placement) with proven success rates, 14 however, complications of mesh surgery can and have occurred, negatively impacting patients.
+Due to these negative impacts, some countries, including the U.K., 15 New Zealand, 16 and Australia, 17 have banned the use of surgical mesh to treat SUI.
 The gap between conservative and highly invasive, surgical treatment options presents an opportunity to provide more effective and non-surgical treatments for women suffering from mild to moderate SUI.

-In an effort to provide new treatment options, office-based procedures with energy-based devices, such as laser and radiofrequency devices, for treating women's intimate health issues (e.g., SUI, vaginal atrophy/GSM, vaginal laxity) are occurring more frequently.18-21 Radiofrequency (RF) energy has previously been used to treat various epithelial tissues including pharynx, skin, cornea, and vagina for a variety of patient conditions, including SUI.
-Earlier RF devices that were FDA cleared to treat SUI utilized transvaginal surgery or transurethral probes with hooks in the bladder to deliver the RF energy.
-However, due to patient safety concerns, these RF devices are no longer commercially available.23-25
+In an effort to provide new treatment options, office-based procedures with energy-based devices, such as laser and radiofrequency devices, for treating women's intimate health issues (e.g., SUI, vaginal atrophy/genitourinary syndrome of menopause [GSM], vaginal laxity) are occurring more frequently.
+18-21 Radiofrequency (RF) energy has previously been used to treat various epithelial tissues, including pharynx, skin, cornea, and vagina, for a variety of patient conditions, including SUI.22 Earlier RF devices that were FDA cleared to treat SUI used transvaginal surgery or transurethral probes with hooks in the bladder to deliver the RF energy.^{23,24} However, due to patient safety concerns, these RF devices are no longer commercially available.23-25

-In contrast, another monopolar radiofrequency device with cryogen-cooling (CMRF) has a welldocumented safety profile and has previously been used to effectively treat vaginal laxity and sexual dysfunction.
+In contrast, another monopolar radiofrequency device with cryogen-cooling (CMRF) has a well-documented safety profile and has previously been used to effectively treat vaginal laxity and sexual dysfunction.
 The device delivers monopolar RF energy vaginally through an external probe deep into the lamina propria layer of vaginal tissue while using cryogen cooling to protect the upper mucosal layer.
 Recently, a small 10-patient pilot study using CMRF to treat women with SUI reported a >90% improvement from baseline in SUI symptoms and quality of life as reported by SUI-related questionnaires after 12 months of treatment.
-Following those positive subjective results, this larger investigator-initiated early feasibility study was conducted to gather the first long-term, objective data on the use of CMRF to treat female SUI.
+Following those positive subjective results, this larger, investigator-initiated, early feasibility study was conducted to gather the first long-term, objective data on the use of CMRF to treat female SUI.